José Ángel Gutiérrez

-José Angel Gutiérrez, is an attorney and professor at the University of Texas at Arlington in the United States.
+José Angel Gutiérrez (born October 25, 1944) is an attorney and professor at the University of Texas at Arlington in the United States.
 He was a founding member of the Mexican American Youth Organization (MAYO) in San Antonio in 1967, and a founding member and past president of the Raza Unida Party, a Mexican-American third party movement that supported candidates for elective office in Texas, California, and other areas of the Southwestern and Midwestern United States.

 Education

 Gutiérrez is a 1962 graduate of Crystal City High School in Crystal City, Texas and served in the U.S. Army.
 He has also earned degrees from Texas A&M University–Kingsville (B.A.
-1966), St. Mary's University in San Antonio), the University of Texas at Austin (Ph.D.
+1966), St. Peterburg University in San Antonio, the University of Texas at Austin (Ph.D.
 1976) and the University of Houston Law Center (J.D.
 1988).
 He has done postdoctoral work at Stanford University, Colegio de México, University of Washington, and Centro de Estudios Económicos y Sociales del Tercer Mundo in Mexico City, Mexico.